FOOD for those who are Hungry

 • FOOD BANK & GROCERY RESCUE – We need your help with our Food Bank on Mondays and our drivers for Grocery Rescue during the weekend.

-• HYGIENE CENTER VOLUNTEERS – Prepare and serve meals to guests in our Hygiene Center.
+• HYGIENE CENTER VOLUNTEERSTUESDAY COOKS NEEDED URGENTLY!
+Prepare and serve meals to guests in our Hygiene Center.
 Tues-Fri, 10A M-1:30 PM

 • VOLUNTEER COORDINATOR – Looking for someone to schedule and support volunteers in the SLU Food Bank, Grocery Rescue, Home Deliveries and Meal Program.
 1-3 hours/week.
 (CURRENTLY FILLED)